Office of Career and Professional Development

 Sarah Day, Program Manager for Professional Development

 Sarah Day is the Program Manager for Professional Development in the Office of Career and Professional Development.
-Since joining the Graduate School in 2021, she has organized and managed key academic success and professional development events such as the Three Minute Thesis (3MT) Competition, the GradConnect Resource Fair, and other Graduate School-wide symposia and series, especially those of the Office of Postdoctoral Studies, and Careers Beyond Academia or Future Faculty and Academic Careers programs.
+Since joining the Graduate School in 2021, she has organized and managed key academic success and professional development events such as the Three Minute Thesis (3MT) Competition, the GradConnect Resource Fair, and other Graduate School-wide symposia and series, especially those of the Careers Beyond Academia or Future Faculty and Academic Careers programs.

 Contact Sarah at CareerAndProfDev@cornell.edu or 607-255-6741.